Updated March 20, 2023

 Alpha testing is simulated or actual operational testing performed by the potential users or customers or an independent test team at the developer’s site, but outside the development organization.
-In alpha testing, the test takes place at developers site, a cross section of potential users and members of the organization are invited to use the system, developers observe the users and note down the problems.
+In alpha testing, the test takes place at the developers’ site, a cross-section of potential users and members of the organization are invited to use the system, developers observe the users and note down the problems.

 Why do We Need Alpha Testing?

 It is the responsibility of the software team, both developers or testers to perform the final test on the software application when all the modules of the software, hardware components are integrated properly before the software is ready to release to the end-users for beta testing.
 The main aim is to quickly check, find and fix software bugs that were not discovered previously or newly introduced due to some reasons.